 In the current seismic design philosophy, structures do not have to be designed for the Maximum Considered Earthquake (MCE) forces.
-Reduction in design forces is primarily related to the R-value in structural lateral resisting systems.
-The R-Value for each lateral system is related to ductility and design codes have taken this into consideration when assigning higher R-values to more ductile systems.
-Reduced design forces used for drift check should be at strength level (LRFD) (ASCE 7-10 Section 12.8.6), and the deflection amplification factor (Cd) used shall correspond to the R-value used for the lateral-resisting system.
-Please note, for drift check, ρ shall be taken as 1.0 per ASCE 7 Section 188.8.131.52.
-In addition, drift check need not include overstrength combinations since ultimate displacement calculation already included the Cd factor.
+Reduction in design forces is primarily related to the R-value in lateral force-resisting systems.
+The R-value for each lateral system is related to ductility and design codes have taken this into consideration when assigning higher R-values to more ductile systems.
+Reduced design forces used for drift check should be at strength level (LRFD) (ASCE 7-16 Section 12.8.6), and the deflection amplification factor (Cd) used shall correspond to the R-value used for the lateral forceresisting system.
+Please note, for drift check, ρ shall be taken as 1.0 per ASCE 7 Section 18.104.22.168.
+In addition, drift check need not include overstrength combinations since the ultimate displacement calculation already includes the Cd factor.

 Because the Strong Frame SMF connection is considered a partially restrained (PR) connection, modeling and analysis is more involved than for a traditional moment frame connection.
-When you are designing and analyzing PR connections, the strength and stiffness of the connection need to be considered.
-A detailed step-by-step procedure to calculate the axial link or rotational link parameters for our moment connection is documented in Chapter 12 of the AISC 358-16.
-Once the PR connection is modeled, frame drift can be calculated similar to the traditional PR connections.
-For pushover or nonlinear time history analysis, a full nonlinear axial link or rotational link model is required (see Figure 2).
-Design tools for calculating the link parameters can be obtained from Simpson Strong-Tie at the request of the Designer.
+When designing and analyzing PR connections, the strength and stiffness of the connection need to be considered.
+A detailed step-by-step procedure to calculate the axial Yield-Link® or rotational Yield-Link parameters for Strong-Frame moment connection is documented in Chapter 12 of the AISC 358-16.
+Once the PR connection is modeled, frame drift can be calculated similar to the traditional fully restrained (FR) connections.
+For pushover or nonlinear time history analysis, a full nonlinear axial Yield-Link or rotational Yield-Link model is required (see Figure D1.2).
+Design tools for calculating the Yield-Link parameters can be obtained from Simpson Strong-Tie at strongtie.com.

 Case 1: Link Axial Force vs. Link Axial Deformation